19hours/sg-statutes/Accountants Act - AA2004.md

 #### Protection from personal liability

-63.No suit or other legal proceedings shall lie personally against any person who is a member of a Complaints Committee or a Disciplinary Committee for anything which is in good faith done or intended to be done in the execution or purported execution of this Act.
+63. No suit or other legal proceedings shall lie personally against any person who is a member of a Complaints Committee or a Disciplinary Committee for anything which is in good faith done or intended to be done in the execution or purported execution of this Act.

 #### Rules

-64.—(1) The Authority may, with the approval of the Minister, make rules to give effect to this Act.
+64. —(1) The Authority may, with the approval of the Minister, make rules to give effect to this Act.

 (2) Without prejudice to the generality of subsection (1), the Authority may, with the approval of the Minister, make rules —